 Asset Quality Score

-A bank with large numbers of these kinds of assets could eventually be required to use capital to absorb losses, shrinking its buffer of equity.
-Many of those assets are also likely to be in non-accrual status and thus aren't earning money, resulting in depressed earnings and potentially more risk of a failure in the future.
+A bank with a large number of these types of assets may eventually be forced to use capital to absorb losses, reducing its equity cushion.
+It also means that there are likely to be many assets that are in non-accrual status and no longer earning interest for the bank, decreasing earnings and increasing the chances of a future failure.

-On Bankrate's test of asset quality, Andover State Bank scored 40 out of a possible 40 points, beating out the national average of 37.62 points.
+On Bankrate's asset quality test, Andover State Bank scored 40 out of a possible 40 points, beating the national average of 37.49 points.

-Banks maintain a reserve to handle problem assets known as an "allowance for loan and lease losses."
-The size of that reserve can be a widely used indicator when evaluating a bank's ability to manage troubled assets, especially when compared to the total amount of problem loans.
-Andover State Bank's loan loss allowance was 1,786.49 percent of its total noncurrent loans, higher than the national average.
-All else being equal, the higher the ratio of loan loss allowance to noncurrent loans, the better.
+Banks maintain a reserve to deal with troubled assets known as an "allowance for loan and lease losses."
+How large that reserve is can be a widely used indicator when evaluating a bank's ability to manage problem assets, especially when compared to the total amount of problem loans.
+Andover State Bank's loan loss allowance was 4,681.25 percent of its total noncurrent loans, higher than the national average.
+All things being equal, a higher ratio of loan loss allowance to noncurrent loans is better.